And blood on my jeans Nickels and dimes of the fourth of July Roll off in a crooked line To the chain-link lots where the red tails dive

 -

-July 10, 2025 Clients, Friends, and Associates: As we close out the second
+October 15, 2025 Clients, Friends, and Associates: As we head into the

-quarter of what has been an eventful year for the digital asset sector, we
+fourth quarter of what has already been an exciting year in the digital

 2016 as a ten-letter word